-That is found in subsection (c) to section 10.
+That is found in subsection (e) to section 10.

-Mr. Vorys.
-I am familiar with that, and that says that if the Administrator finds that where applicable provisions of section 10 are being complied with and if a country says it is going to sign an agreement, that nation can proceed.
+Mr. VORYS.
+I am familiar with that, and that says that if the Administrator finds that where applicable provisions of section 10 are being complied with and if country says it is going to sign an agreement, that nation can proceed.